Crispy, Homemade Oven-Baked French Fries

-Makes sense.
 I mean, if most — all? — vegetables taste their best at their peak season, why shouldn’t potatoes, too?
 They should, and they do, but I think that because potatoes have the added virtue of storing well, which allows us to enjoy them well past their harvest, we often associate them with winter cooking.

 After weeks of making completely delicious, no-fuss, oven “chips” and “fries,” I decided to explore the matter further.
 Could the fries be crispier?
 Better?
 After finding little guidance in a few of my favorite vegetable-focused cookbooks, I turned once again to the ever-reliable America’s Test Kitchen Family Cookbook, a book that has been open on my counter for weeks.
 And, of course, they had a trick.
 And fortunately, the trick was simple.

-Their method calls for soaking the cut potatoes in hot water for 10 minutes before baking them.
+The ATK method calls for soaking the cut potatoes in hot water for 10 minutes before baking them.
 When developing the recipe, the Test Kitchen sought inspiration from the technique used when making traditional French fries, which is a brief blanching in hot oil or water before the final fry.

 When I made the potatoes this way for the first time, everyone around the table agreed that these were especially good, especially crispy on the edges, especially creamy on the inside.
 I haven’t looked back since.

-Total 60 minutes
+- Total Time: 60 minutes

 Slightly adapted from The America’s Test Kitchen Family Cookbook

-- 4 tablespoons olive oil
+- 1/4 cup olive oil